 The best thing is that onions yield such intense color that you only need 50% of the weight of your fabric to obtain super cool results.
 So, you can collect the onion skins from your week of cooking and you should have enough onion skins to get cracking!

-How to dye fabric and yarn with onion skins
+How do you dye fabric and yarn with onion skins?

 For this tutorial we will cover the following processes